Agungvpzz/Survival-Analysis/README.md

 In this repository, I will conduct survival analysis using Python, utilizing Plotly for interactive data visualization.
 The analysis will include exploratory data analysis, survival function estimation using the Kaplan-Meier method, and hazard modeling with the Cox Proportional Hazards model via CoxPHFitter from the lifelines package.
 Additionally, I will improve the model's accuracy by integrating XGBoost predictions while ensuring that both survival target variables—Churn and Tenure—are fairly excluded.

 ## 2. Business Understanding

 ### A. Business Goals
+The primary goal of this analysis is to understand customer behavior over time and predict the likelihood of churn.
+By leveraging survival analysis techniques, businesses can gain insights into customer retention patterns, optimize engagement strategies, and enhance decision-making for long-term value.

 ### B. Objective of this analysis
+1. Estimate survival probabilities to understand customer retention trends.
+2. Identify key factors influencing customer churn using Cox Proportional Hazards modeling.
+3. Enhance predictive accuracy by integrating XGBoost while ensuring fair exclusion of target variables (Churn and Tenure).
+4. Provide actionable insights for customer segmentation and retention strategies.

 ### C. Key Questions to Answer
+1. What is the estimated survival probability of customers over different time periods?
+2. Which factors have the strongest impact on customer churn risk?
+3. How do survival trends vary across customer segments?
+4. Can predictive modeling improve the accuracy of churn risk estimation?
+5. How can businesses optimize retention strategies based on survival analysis findings?

 ## 3. Data Understanding
 The dataset can be explored and downloaded with the following link [telco-customer-churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn/data).

 ## 4. Methodology
 ### A. Exploratory Data Analysis (EDA)
-1. Conduct a visual inspection of the churn composition using a pie chart.
+1. Conduct a visual inspection of the churn composition using a pie chart and churn distribution across different tenure using a bar chart.
 2. Calculate the Pearson correlation coefficient between each feature and the churn feature to assess their individual relationships, and visualize the results using a bar chart.
-3. Conduct chi-squared (χ²) tests to evaluate whether the distribution of churn values differs significantly across the unique categories of each categorical feature, and visualize the results using a bar chart.
+3. Conduct chi-squared (χ²) tests to evaluate whether the distribution of churn values differs significantly across the unique categories of each categorical feature.
-4. Conduct Mann-Whitney U tests to determine whether the distribution of a numerical feature differs significantly between churned and non-churned groups, and visualize the results using a line chart.

-### B. Predictive Analysis
-1. Build predictive models using machine learning.
-2. Assess model performance through various evaluation metrics: classification report, confusion matrix, TPR-FPR, ROC curves, and ROC area curve.

-## 5. Data Preparation
-### A. Data Cleaning for Exploratory Data Analysis (EDA)
-- Decoding feature (for readability purposes)
-- Encoding target value
-- Replace inconsistency values

-### B. Data Preprocessing for Modeling
-- Encoding target value.
-- Target mean Encoding for all categorical features.
+### B. Survival Function Estimation using the Kaplan-Meier Method (Non-Parametric)
+1. Plot survival function curve and its confidence interval using a line chart.
+2. Plot survival function curve with mask based on each unique value of categorical features.

+### C. Hazard Modeling with the Cox Proportional Hazards Model (Semi-Parametric)
+1. Data Preprocessing:
+  - Drop insignificant features based on the p-value from the chi-squared test.
+  - Apply custom encoding by combining one-hot encoding with manual feature selection to reduce variance among predictor features.
+  - Split the dataset using Surv.from_dataframe, designed for survival analysis.
+2. Feature Engineering:
-- Scaling numerical features using standard scale
+  - Create new columns by transforming numerical features into quantiles.
+  - Add a probability prediction column from XGBoost’s probability estimates.
+3. Cox Proportional Hazards Model Fitting:
+  - Train the model using the default configuration.
+4. Model Evaluation
+  - Standard concordance index: Measures how well the model ranks survival risks.
+  - Censored concordance index: Evaluates survival risk ranking while accounting for censored observations.
+  - Cumulative Dynamic AUC: Assesses time-dependent prediction performance.
+5. Model Comparison
+  - Compare survival modeling frameworks: lifelines vs. scikit-survival.
+  - Assess predictive performance across different feature sets.
+6. Model Visualization
+  - Plot Feature Coefficients: Displays the coefficient values for each covariate in the Cox Proportional Hazards model.
+  - Plot Partial Effects on Outcome: Illustrates how within-group differences in covariate values influence the shape of the survival function.
+  - Plot Time-Dependent ROC Curve: Evaluates the CoxPH model’s accuracy in predicting time to churn using a time-dependent AUC curve.
+  - Plot Survival Function Curve Based on Hazard Quartiles: Assesses how well the model stratifies customers into risk groups (e.g., quartiles based on predicted hazard).
+  - Plot Survival Function Curve for Time-to-Event Predictions: Compares the model’s predicted time-to-event outcomes against actual observations.

-## 6. Exploratory Data Analysis
+## 5. Exploratory Data Analysis

 ### Churn Compositions
 <div align=center>